- Low End: $200

-On average, the cost to replace windows in a house is about $510 in the US in 2018-2019.
-The cost to replace windows in a house ranges from $310 to $710.
+On average, the cost to replace windows in a house is about $650 each with average prices ranging from $200 to $1,800 in the US in 2020 according to HomeAdvisor.
+Replacing all the windows in a 3 bedroom house will cost you anywhere from $3,000 to $20,000 depending on how large the home is.
 There are many reasons that a window will need to be replaced.
-New windows can provide your house with a facelift, replacing small windows with large ones can add more light and better views, and energy efficient, newer windows can save you around 30% on your energy bill.
+New windows can provide your house with a facelift, replacing small windows with large ones can add more light and better views, and energy-efficient, newer windows can save you around 30% on your energy bill.
 Whatever the reason is for replacing your windows, it is important to have a professional do the work.
 Replacing windows is not a DIY project and doing it on your own will not save you money in the long run.

 Window Repair Cost

-The average window repair cost is about $350 with costs ranging from $200 to $500.
+The average window repair cost is about $332 with costs ranging from $158 to $513 in the US for 2020 according to HomeAdvisor.
 Learn more about window repair and replacement costs below.

 - Window repair and replacement cost: $175-$700

 - High End Window Replacement: $800-$1,200

 - Simple Repairs To An Old Window: $200-$500

 - Single Pane Glass Replacement (48-by-36-inch window): $215